 - How long are the programs?

-The programs are designed for 2 semesters.
+The programs are designed for 2 semesters attend full-time.
 Some students opt to finish in 3 semesters.

 - Does UConn Law offer spring admission?

 Yes, students may begin in January or August.

 - Are LL.M. students required to have health insurance coverage while at UConn Law?

 Yes.
 Students are automatically enrolled in the university’s health insurance program unless the student opts out and provides proof of sufficient coverage.

 UConn Law offers a limited number of merit based scholarships for international students.
 All matriculated students are considered for these awards.
 Typically, the scholarships only cover a small portion of tuition costs and fees.

 Also, U.S. citizens and eligible non-citizens may submit the Free Application for Federal Student Aid (FAFSA).
 Please contact UCONN Law’s Student Finance Office for more information.

 Applications may be submitted on a continual basis.
 Upon receiving a complete application, the admissions committee will review it and conduct an interview (via telephone or Skype).
 Decisions are typically made within two weeks of receiving a complete application.